 - Marriage Story on Netflix starring alumni Laura Dern and Scarlett Johansson

-- The Discovery on Netflix with LA teacher M.J.
+- The Discovery on Netflix with LA Method Acting instructor M.J.
 Karmi

 - Kill Bill Vol. 1 & 2 with alumna Uma Thurman

-- Daredevil on Netflix and Full Metal Jacket with Method Actor Vincent D’Onofrio
+- Daredevil and Full Metal Jacket with Method Actor Vincent D’Onofrio

 - The Marvelous Mrs. Maisel on Amazon Prime starring alumna Rachel Brosnahan in the titular role

-- The Bridge on the River Kwai with NYC Method Acting teacher Geoffrey Horne
+- The Bridge on the River Kwai with NYC Method Acting instructor Geoffrey Horne

 - The Sopranos on HBO with NYC teacher George Loros, alumnus Michael Imperioli, and LA teacher Sharon Angela

-- Want more?
-Check out our Notable Alumni and look up their work!
+Still looking for for more?
+Check out LSTFI’s Notable Alumni and look up their work!